opennetworkinglab/aether-docs/edge_deployment/site_planning.rst

 Site Design in Netbox
 ---------------------

-The Aether project uses Netbox as source of truth, and the automation script uses it's API to create input files for Ansible Playbooks which are used to configure each site.
+The Aether project uses Netbox as source of truth, and the automation script uses the Netbox API to create input files for Ansible Playbooks which are used to configure each site.

 Once the hardware has been ordered, the installation can be planned.
 The following information needs to be added to `NetBox